 7. Mojeek – A true crawler-based search engine with more privacy

 Unlike some of the other private (meta)search engines on this page, Mojeek is true search engine with its own crawler.
-In a recent reddit discussion, Mojeek claimed to have indexed 2.3 billion pages, with the goal of doubling that by the end of the year.
+In an open reddit discussion, Mojeek claimed to have indexed 2.3 billion pages, with the goal of doubling that by the end of the year.

 For those who want complete search independence from the corporate data monoliths of Google and Bing, Mojeek offers an interesting proposition.
-Unfortunately, when I tested out their search functionality, the results were rather disappointing.
-Various test searches displayed lots of non-relevant information, but this will likely improve over time.
+When I tested out various search terms, the results were hit and miss.
+Mojeek staff informed me they will continue to fine tun the search algorithm to improve results.

 Mojeek doesn’t implement any kind of specific user tracking, whether that be at the time of visit or subsequently via standard logs, which Mojeek does keep.
 These logs contain the time of visit, page requested, possibly referral data, and browser information.
 IP addresses are not recorded (except in rare circumstances), instead the IP address is replaced with a simple two letter code indicating the visitors country of origin.
 By doing this, Mojeek removes any possibility of tracking or identifying any particular user.